dhthwy/r/README.md

 #

+"Things like moving, etc. Potential major issues related to these things.

+If I was doing better, these things would be far easier and less treacherous.

+I don't have much of a leg to stand on.
+TOo sick for too long.
+Too many gremlins.
+"

 "At no point did I say to totally ditch other people.

 The problem is: other people's history was one of hinder than anything else.
 At least against me.